SJRiz/pytogether/README.md

 ----

-## About
+## About PyTogether
 When starting out in programming, many beginners find traditional IDEs overwhelming: full of plugins, extensions, configuration steps, paywalls, and complex UIs.
 PyTogether removes these barriers by offering a lightweight, distraction-free environment where you can focus on writing Python code right away.

-The platform is designed for **learning, teaching, and pair programming**, making it ideal for classrooms, coding clubs, or quick collaborations.
+The platform is designed for **learning, teaching, and pair programming**, making it ideal for classrooms, coding clubs, interviews, or quick collaborations.

 > **Note:** PyTogether is intended for educational purposes and beginner use.
 It is *not* optimized for large-scale production development.